 Crown Princess Mette-Marit of Norway

 Princess Mette-Marit of Norway's 2001 wedding bouquet was anything but traditional.
 Not only did she forego the typical white blooms, but even the vine-like shape of her bouquet was out of the ordinary.
-The arrangement consisted of purple and pale blooms (called ‘Brudeloperen’) and was designed by the bride herself, along with the help of floral director Aina Nyberget Kleppe of Oslo.
+The arrangement consisted of purple and pale blooms (called brudeloperen) and was designed by the bride herself, along with the help of floral director Aina Nyberget Kleppe of Oslo.

 Crown Princess Mary of Denmark

-For Prince Charles' second wedding in 2005, bride Camilla Parker Bowles carried a small posy consisting of lily-of-the-valley and yellow, purple, and white primroses with a sprig of myrtle.
+For Prince Charles' second wedding in 2005, bride Camilla Parker Bowles carried a small posy consisting of lily of the valley and yellow, purple, and white primroses with a sprig of myrtle.
 According to The Telegraph, the bouquet was sent to her as a gift by a well-wisher from Cornwall.

 Though Kate's bouquet was small, it fit perfectly with her elegant wedding day look.
-When the Duchess of Cambridge walked down the aisle in 2011, she carried a small, wired posy—designed by Shane Connolly—made of lily-of-the-valley, Sweet William, hyacinth, and myrtle.
-Following the ceremony, the bride left her bouquet in Westminster Abbey at the grave of the Unknown Warrior.
+When the Duchess of Cambridge walked down the aisle in 2011, she carried a small, wired posy—designed by Shane Connolly—made of lily of the valley, sweet william, hyacinth, and myrtle.
+Following the ceremony, the bride left her bouquet in Westminster Abbey at The Grave of the Unknown Warrior.

 Princess Charlene of Monaco

 At her 2011 wedding to Prince Albert II of Monaco, Charlene Wittstock carried a chic teardrop bouquet designed by Giorgio Armani and assembled by the groom's gardeners.
-The arrangement featured hints of cream and white flowers which looked flawless against her Armani wedding dress.
+The arrangement featured hints of cream and white flowers, which looked flawless against her Armani wedding dress.

-Princess Madeline of Sweden
+Princess Madeleine of Sweden

 Princess Madeleine of Sweden opted for a classic, round bouquet of white garden roses for her 2013 wedding to Christopher Paul O'Neill.
 The arrangement consisted of a variety of flowers, including Austin roses, schneewittchen, Winchester Cathedral, alabaster, lily of the valley, and sprigs of myrtle.